-Boeing suffered a massive $11.9 billion loss in 2020, the largest in its history
+Boeing suffers massive $11.9 billion loss in 2020, largest in its history

-Hit by both the grounding of the 737 MAX and then by the global pandemic that paralyzed its airline customers, Boeing suffered a massive net loss last year of $11.9 billion, the largest in its history.
+Hit both by the grounding of the 737 MAX and the global pandemic that paralyzed its airline customers, Boeing suffered a massive net loss last year of $11.9 billion, the largest in its history.

 In a message to employees Wednesday morning, chief executive Dave Calhoun called 2020 “a year of profound societal and global disruption, which significantly impacted our industry.”